futuredialchallenge/2024-RAG/Track2/README.md

 Most existing dialog systems do not carefully model the available knowledge for the dialog system given the context.
 The dialog system for the Challenge requires to retrieval from multiple knowledge sources, including: a global knowledge base (global KB) covering all product information, a FAQ base (FAQ) covering recent asked questions and answers, a unique local knowledge base for each dialog containing user specific knowledge (local KB) covering all product information.
 Compared with previous work, the task in Track2 has two main characteristics:
 * There are multiple knowledge sources for the dialog system to search from.
 *  Multiple pieces of knowledge may be useful for response generation given the context.
-*  Only a proportion of the dialogs is annotated with intents and local KBs.
-The teams are encouraged to utilize a mix of labeled and unlabeled dialogs to build a dialog system.

 # Task Definition
 The basic task for the dialog system is that for each dialog turn, given the dialog history, the user utterance, the local KB, and the global KB (including FAQ lists), to predict the useful knowledge pieces from the knowledge base and then generate an appropriate response.